damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 Click on "manage" in the lower left corner.
 Enter the GitLab email and scroll down to find the newly addedd email.
 Check the box for "Auto connect".
 - **Add team member into the Austin info sheets**
-Add the team member's name to the [Travel](https://docs.google.com/spreadsheets/d/14I0m6crQBMZD6GVbl-vNceR9h6a3PP7-NEpZED1nSKY/edit#gid=0) and [Lodging](https://docs.google.com/spreadsheets/d/1XhCG_JhbLvck4WQNvJfn0X3SFhkvTwFr3PCrbTcPnHM/edit#gid=398389470) sheets to make sure they enter flight details and they are assigned a room.
+Add the team member's name to the Travel and Lodging Google sheets to make sure they enter flight details and they are assigned a room.
 - **Add team member to our Egencia platform**
+Log into Egencia and go to the menu option "manage users".
+Choose "new user account" and fill in the passport name of the new team member.
+As username choose the same handle as on our dev page.
+Enter the GitLab email address and uncheck the newsletter box.
+Lastly assign the department in which the new team member is working.

 ## Administrative details of benefits for US-based employees <a name="benefits-us"></a>